 If the price you pay for the property is above the stamp duty threshold you will make one payment at the start of the mortgage, then you won’t need to pay any more towards the stamp duty that you owe until you own more than 80% of the property.

-You can sell your shared ownership home at any time, however, you will usually need to do so through the housing association unless you own 100% of the property.
-Even then, there are likely to be terms that means you have to offer it to the housing association first before putting it on the open market, so be sure to check the scheme details.
+You can sell your shared ownership home at any time, but it will usually need to be through the housing association unless you own 100% of the property.
+Even then, you may have to offer it to the housing association before putting it on the open market, so be sure to check the scheme details.

 The housing association will value the property and set the price, and either buy the property back from you, or advertise it for resale to other shared ownership applicants.
 If it doesn’t sell after a certain period (set by the housing association) you may be able to advertise it for sale yourself.

-You can make a profit from selling your shared ownership home, if your home has risen in value since you bought it, however, you will need to bear in mind that you will only be entitled to profits directly linked to the share that you own.
+You can make a profit from selling your shared ownership home, if your home has risen in value since you bought it, however, you only profit on your share.

 If you own 50% share of your home, the proceeds of sale (including any profit) will, therefore, be split equally between you and the housing association.